vadlamak/h3go/README.md

 * have a standalone instance of redis running on default port in localhost

 #### Usage instructions
-run the commands in the src folder
+run the commands in the bin folder
-* ingest point - `go run . point`
+* ingest point - `./ingest point`
-* ingest polygon - `go run . polygon`
+* ingest polygon - `./ingest polygon`

 #### Done Statement
 - [x] ingest points